jolie/docs/src/language-tools-and-standard-library/web-applications/web-get-post/README.md

 ```

 ### Formatting the request
 By default, the request is not sent in json format.
-In order to specify that the payload must be converted into a json, add parameter `format` to the htto protocol as it follows:
+In order to specify that the payload must be a json, add parameter `format` to the http protocol as it follows:

 ```
 outputPort SumService {